vedantgattani/DEWPAT/README.md

 #### Alpha Channel Masking

-Most measures are able to account for the presence of an alpha channel mask.
+Most measures are able to account for the presence of an alpha channel mask, allowing you to run the measures on a ROI rather than the entire image.
+A simple way to include an alpha mask is to remove the background beforehand (i.e., using photoshop), and then save the image as a .png.
+As a rule of thumb, png images always have an alpha color channel (this is why png images can have transparent backgrounds).
-For instance, in the patch-based estimators, any patch with a masked pixel is ignored.
+In the patch-based estimators, any patch with a masked pixel is ignored.
 The alpha channel can be ignored with the flag `--ignore_alpha`.

 #### Preprocessing